hashicorp/terraform-provider-aws/website/docs/r/cognito_user_pool_client.html.markdown

 ## Import

-Cognito User Pool Clients can be imported using the `id` of the Cognito User Pool, and the `id` of the Cognito User Pool Client, e.g.,
+Import Cognito User Pool Clients using the `id` of the Cognito User Pool, and the `id` of the Cognito User Pool Client.
+For example:

 ```
 $ terraform import aws_cognito_user_pool_client.client us-west-2_abc123/3ho4ek12345678909nh3fmhpko